ksachin123/ai_research_draft_generator/docs/06_functional_requirements.md

 ### 1.2 Scope
 The system encompasses:
 - Knowledge base management for company research
-- Document ingestion and processing pipeline
+- Document ingestion and processing pipeline to build the knowledge base
+- Analyze new company announcements and come up with new information compared to knowledge base for the company using Gen AI
 - AI-powered draft report generation
 - React-based user interface for analyst workflow
 - REST API architecture for system integration